SamVerschueren/mobisplash-cli/readme.md

 ## Platforms

-A list of the available platforms and their generated icons can be found [here](https://github.com/SamVerschueren/mobisplash#platforms).
+A list of the available platforms and their generated splash screens can be found [here](https://github.com/SamVerschueren/mobisplash#platforms).

 ## Related